 Dividend distributions are the most common way to remunerate shareholders and partners of Luxembourg companies.
 The applicable tax regime — 15 % withholding tax, conditional exemptions, treaty reductions — depends closely on the nature of the recipient (individual or corporate), their tax residence and the holding structure.

 For individuals, dividends are subject to the 15 % withholding and then included in the income tax return with a 50 % allowance capped at €1,500 per person.
-Non-residents benefit from reduced rates under Luxembourg’s network of 88 tax treaties.
+A non-resident may obtain a reduced rate where the applicable convention in the treaty network of Luxembourg provides one and its conditions are met.

-Any dividend distribution by a Luxembourg resident capital company (SARL, SA, SAS, SOPARFI) triggers a 15 % withholding tax on the gross amount distributed.
+Any dividend distribution by a Luxembourg resident capital company — such as an SARL, SA or SAS, including one used as a SOPARFI holding — is in principle subject to a 15 % withholding tax on the gross amount distributed.

 The withholding is levied by the distributing company and remitted to the Administration des contributions directes (ACD) within 8 days of the dividend being made available to the recipient.